MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 There are 3 flows a customer can pay for a product or a service with One-Off payments.
 You are able to:
-* Flow 1: Create Agreements with an initial One-Off Payment.
+* Flow 1: Create a new Agreement with an initial One-Off Payment.
 * Flow 2: Customer can initiate and request arbitrary One-Off Payment payments on their existing Agreement.
 * Flow 3: Merchants can send One-Off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation